raymondotoo/Bulk-RNA-seq/README.md

 - Functional analysis

 # Data
-- The data used for this study is from a set of 14 paired chinese individuals having the prostate cancel condition.
+- The data used for this study is from a set of 14 paired chinese individuals having the prostate cancer condition.
 - Link to data https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-567/samples/
 - Read the paper to better understand the data https://www.nature.com/articles/cr201361